LensPlaysGames/RADII/README.md

 RADII is an EFI bootloader written in C, and built with CMake.

-The vision for RADII involves an easily customizable bootloader, including a boot information structure based on a configuration JSON file.
+The vision for RADII involves an easily customizable bootloader, including a boot information structure based on a configuration file.
   This would allow for the ability to adapt the layout of the information passed to the kernel based on that specific kernel's needs.